-Processor Sub-processor Adoption of data pseudonymisation or anonymisation Make sure you can fully and accurately carry out any data controller requirements to anonymise or pseudonymise personal data.
-Make sure you can fully and accurately carry out any data controller requirements to anonymise or pseudonymise personal data.
-Make sure any sub-processors can also fully and accurately execute any requirements.
+Processor and sub-processor obligations Processor Sub-processor Adoption of data pseudonymisation or anonymisation Make sure you can fully and accurately carry out any data controller requirements to anonymise or pseudonymise personal data.
+Make sure any sub-processors can also fully and accurately Make sure you can fully and accurately carry out any data controller requirements to anonymise or pseudonymise personal data. execute any requirements.
 Contract Make sure there is a written contract which references requirements and accountabilities for data retention.
 Same as for processors.
-Contract terms Make sure any relevant conditions imposed by the controller are passed on to subprocessors and included in any contract terms.
-Take appropriate steps to make sure the processor has the contractual right to subcontract Consider additional legal or other obligations which may require the processor to keep the data beyond termination or standard deletion periods.
+Contract terms Make sure any relevant conditions imposed by the controller are passed on to sub- processors and included in any contract terms.
+Take appropriate steps to make sure the processor has the contractual right to subcontract.
+Consider additional legal or other obligations which may require the processor to keep the data beyond termination or standard deletion periods.
 For example, for auditing requirements.
 Contract execution Carry out appropriate monitoring of sub-processors to make sure they are fulfilling their stated contract obligations.
 Make sure you can provide acceptable evidence about full data removal throughout the term of the contract.
 Contract termination Make sure you can provide acceptable evidence about full data removal at the end of the contract.
 Same as for processors.